Industrial Revolution

 This is one of the EPIC resources.
 EPIC is a collection of reliable databases covering lots of different topics.
 It is put together especially for New Zealand school students and helps to answer questions like this.
 It is an excellent starting point to find out information about the Industrial Revolution.

-• Select your learning level - Primary, Middle, or Secondary (You can always change this later).
+• Select your learning level - Primary, Middle, or Secondary.
+(You can always change this later.)

 • Enter 'Industrial Revolution' into the search area and select the magnifying glass.

-Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
+Tips: To use the EPIC resources, you need a password from your school librarian.
+Or chat with one of our AnyQuestions librarians to help you online.
 Some EPIC databases may also be available through your public library.

 Khan Academy